 These comprehensive platforms are ideal for:

-Tax-focused investors needing complete historical records
+- Tax-focused investors who need complete historical records and tax-lot level reporting

 As we said, many people focus solely on stock prices, but successful investing requires a broader view.
 Portfolio management brings together all aspects of your investments into a clear strategy that works for you.
 But before you can smartly manage your investments, you need 4 key elements: